George W. Ford (Buffalo Soldier): 10th Cavalry

-Military Career in the Spanish American War
+Spanish-American War

-Ford was 50 years old when he voluntarily enlisted for the Spanish-American War with the rank of Major with the Second Battalion of 23rd Kansas Volunteers.
+Ford was 50 years old when he voluntarily enlisted for the Spanish-American War with the rank of major with the Second Battalion of 23rd Kansas Volunteers.
 Ford and the other Black soldiers going to Cuba were called the "Immune Troops."

 Later life

 In 1879, Ford married Harriet Bythewood.
 The couple had eight children: George Jr., James Irwin, Noel Bertram, Elise, Vera, Harriet, Cecil Bruce, and Donald.
 After Ford mustered out of the military, he worked at Arlington Cemetery for a few months before he was appointed as the superintendent at Chattanooga National Cemetery in Tennessee on November 9, 1878.
-He was the first African American to receive this honor.
+He was the first African-American to receive this honor.
 He managed five national cemeteries during his lifetime.
 Ford finally retired on October 20, 1930, after spending 53 years of service to the establishment.

 Continuing with his love of public service, Ford met W.E.B.
 Du Bois.
-He accepted an advisory position as Secretary of the Army-Navy Committee in the Niagara Movement, a precursor to the NAACP.
-In addition, Ford also served as the first African American president of the NAACP Branch in Springfield, Illinois, where he fought for equal rights for all.
+He accepted an advisory position as secretary of the Army-Navy Committee in the Niagara Movement, a precursor to the NAACP.
+He also served as the first African-American president of the NAACP branch in Springfield, Illinois, where he fought for equal rights for all.

 Ford died in 1939 at 91 of bronchial pneumonia at his home in Springfield, Illinois.
-He was honored with a full military funeral and is buried at Camp Butler National Cemetery.
+He was honored with a full military funeral, and is buried at Camp Butler National Cemetery.